ab17254/python-twitter/README.md

 ## Instructions
 ### Setup

+- Clone the repository to your local machine using "git clone https://github.com/ab17254/python-twitter.git"

 - Create an file named "config.py" in "/mining_twitter_data" and copy the content below

         consumer_key = "ADD KEY HERE"